rschramm9/MOTUS_KIOSK/documentation/5_TIPS_TRICKS_MAINTENANCE.md

 ### 8.0 - Build a complete data cache nightly

 The kiosk app utilizes a data cache to improve performance by storing recent data requests in al local file.
 If  data cached on disk is older than the age threshold set in the kiosk.cfg file, fresh data is requested from motus.org.
-Some sites are frequented by birds with high burst rates or significant residence times, that make the motus.org request take 30-445 seconds to load.
+Some sites are frequented by birds with high burst rates or significant residence times, that make the motus.org request take 30-45 seconds to load.
 This can make the user interface frustrating to use.

 One approach to consider to improve performance is to build a complete cache for all detected tags for all of the available receivers in your kiosk.cfg.
-I you build the cache late at night and set the cache maximum age to 24 hrs then cached data will always be available and up-to-date withing 24 hrs.
+If you build the cache late at night and set the cache maximum age to 24 hrs then cached data will always be available and up-to-date within last 24 hrs.
+New tags detected and visible at Motus.org at your recievers 'today' will not be shown on your kiosk  until the cached data expires or the cache is rebuilt - eg 'tomorrow'.

+Keep in mind if you do this that any changes to your kiosks 'ignore.csv' file also will not take effect until the cached data expires or the cache is rebuilt.

 The script BuildCache.R in the main project directory will do this.
 It can be made to run from a Windows batch file that is started nightly via the **Windows Task Scheduler**.
 (Similar to how the kiosk server is started at boot.)